shounaknaik/Multiplatform-Mobile-App-Development-with-React-Native/README.md

 4) go to base URL and edit the URL by the link given by the ngrok.
 Note: you have to change the base URL link every time you reload ngrok.
 Don't forget to put / in the last of URL.

-5) finally start your Expo cli and scanthe QR with your android or iOS.
+5) finally start your Expo cli and scan the QR with your android or iOS.
 Everything will work fine.

 This solution was given by Mr Abdul Aziz Khan.